Your Miracle Reaction

 While visiting Jerusalem during His last Feast of Tabernacles in the flesh, there was some debate about who Jesus was.
 “And many of the people believed on him, and said, When Christ cometh, will he do more miracles than these which this man hath done?”
 (John 7:31).

-Many were still questioning after His famous oration on the Last Great Day (found in verses 37-39).
+Many still doubted after His famous oration on the Last Great Day (found in verses 37-39).
 “Many of the people therefore, when they heard this saying, said, Of a truth this is the Prophet.
 Others said, This is the Christ.
 But some said, Shall Christ come out of Galilee?
 Hath not the scripture said, That Christ cometh of the seed of David, and out of the town of Bethlehem, where David was?
-So there was a division among the people because of him.”
+So there was a division among the people because of him” (verses 40-43).

-Some were confused that the Prophet could come from Galilee, when Scripture said He was supposed to come from Bethlehem.
-Well, 33 years prior, miraculous circumstances had sent His Galilean parents to Bethlehem where He had to be born.
-So people didn’t look too deeply into it, but they were happy to argue about it.
+Some were confused that the Prophet could come from Galilee when Scripture said He was supposed to come from Bethlehem.
+But, 33 years prior, miraculous circumstances had sent His Galilean parents to Bethlehem where He was born.
+So people didn’t look too deeply into the facts, but they were happy to argue about it.

 Born Blind

-Not long after this, we see a classic case of a grand miracle and skeptical humans trying to reason around it.
-This is found in John 9, and you can read the inspiring account yourself.
+Not long after this, we see a classic case of skeptical humans trying to reason around a grand miracle.
+This is found in John 9 (you can read the inspiring account yourself).

-It revolves around a man who was born blind, through whom Christ told His disciples “the works of God should be made manifest” (verse 3).
+A man was born blind.
+Christ told His disciples “the works of God should be made manifest” through this man (verse 3).
 This is exactly what happened.
 The man was healed.
 First, try to conceive what a miracle this is.
-Someone born blind has not had their brain neurologically wired for sight at all.
-They would have concept of light, dark, even color—things most of us take for granted.
+Someone born blind has not had his brain neurologically wired for sight.
+He would have no concept of light, dark, even color—things most of us take for granted.

 It’s almost unbelievable.
 And notice the reaction of some: “The neighbours therefore, and they which before had seen him that he was blind, said, Is not this he that sat and begged?
 Some said, This is he: others said, He is like him: but he said, I am he” (verses 8-9).

 He told them how it happened (verses 10-11), and later recounted it to the Pharisees (verse 15).
-This religious sect took exception with how Jesus performed the miracle, since it was the Sabbath day (verse 14).
-So they doubted if a miracle could happen if Jesus (as they viewed it) sinned.
+This religious sect took exception with how Jesus performed the miracle on the Sabbath day (verse 14), so they doubted if a miracle could happen if Jesus (as they viewed it) had sinned.

-The Jews then ask the parents if the son was even born blind in the first place (verses 18-21).
+The Jews then asked the parents if the son was actually born blind (verses 18-21).
 Here is human reasoning again trying to explain that something wasn’t a miracle.

-Next naysayers tell the man to admit Jesus was a sinner.
-His response is simple and profound: “Whether he be a sinner or no, I know not: one thing I know, that, whereas I was blind, now I see” (verse 25).
-I don’t know if he’s a sinner.
+Next naysayers told the man to admit Jesus was a sinner.
+His response was simple and profound: “Whether he be a sinner or no, I know not: one thing I know, that, whereas I was blind, now I see” (verse 25).
+I don’t know if He’s a sinner.
 Here’s what I know: I used to be blind, and now I see!

 Here’s the real marvel: Someone healed a man blind from birth, and you can’t figure out where someone like this is from!

 This particular kind of healing had never before been recorded in history (verse 32).
-Blindness had been healed, but not being born blind.
+Blindness had been healed, but not someone who was born blind.

 This miracle continued to be discussed throughout the coming months.